vineethkumarv/sv-wiki/Interface.md

 In Output skew is positive because it refers the time after the clock event.
 The input `#1step` will get stable input for previous slots and output `#0` driven at stable point in the current time slot.

-Note: You can refer the SystemVerilog scheduling sematic for your reference (Topic: Processes) to know more about the execution regions.

 **Syntax**